travetto/travetto/module/base/README.md

    *  `source.local: string[]` - Local source folders for transpiling.
 Does not extend to installed modules.
    *  `source.common: string[]` - Common source folders for transpiling.
 Includes installed modules.
    *  `hasProfile(p: string): boolean;` - Test whether or not a profile is active.

-With respect to `process.env`, we specifically test for all uppercase, lowercase, and given case.
-This allows us to test various patterns and catch flags that might be off due to casing.
-That would mean that a key of `Enable_Feature` would be tested as:

-   *  `Enable_Feature`
-   *  `ENABLE_FEATURE`
-   *  `enable_feature`

-### App Information
-This basically exposes your `package.json` data as a typed data structure, useful for integrating package information into your application.

 ## File Operations
 The framework does a fair amount of file system scanning to auto - load files.
 It also needs to have knowledge of what files are available.
 The framework provides a simple and performant functionality for recursively finding files.
 This functionality leverages regular expressions in lieu of glob pattern matching(this is to minimize overall code complexity).